395t/review-assignments/_summaries/sutskever2013on_1.md

 TODO: Summarize the paper:
 * What is the core idea? <br/>
 The paper points that out classical momentum (CM) or Nesterov's accelerated gradient (NAG) can train DNNs and RNNs if initialization is well-designed and momentum coefficients are carefully chosen.
-It can achieve the performance only has been achieved by using Hessian-Free optimization (HF) before.
-Before this paper, people considered it was impossible to train DNNs and RNNs by using first-order method. <br/>
+Before this paper, people did achieved some successes by using first-order method together with good intializations, but that's still not as good as using HF optimization.
+However, this paper demonstrates that with use of momentum methods, the performance achieved is at the same level as using HF optimization, which shows us more potential of first-order method  <br/>

 for reference, the followings are CM and NAG methods' <br/>
 classical momentum (CM):<br/>